Gradient factors

 These distances are defined by the Gradient Factor Low (GF Low) and the Gradient Factor High (GF High).

-The GF Low determines the maximum accepted inert gas overpressure in the fabric when the first stop is reached, the GF High determines the maximum accepted inert gas overpressure in the fabric when the surface is reached.
-If different values are used here, the result is not simply a shifted line, but a curve towards the higher value – shown in black in the diagram (on a very unusual 20/80).
+The GF Low determines the maximum accepted inert gas overpressure in the tissue when the first stop is reached, while the GF High determines the maximum accepted inert gas overpressure in the tissue when the surface is reached.
+If different values are used here, the result is not simply a shifted line, but a curve towards the higher value.

 All tissues in view at the same time

-For a basic introduction to Subsurface, there is a summary here: Planning dives with subsurface
+For a basic introduction to Subsurface, you can find a summary here: Planning dives with Subsurface

 Let’s take any dive.
 If we look very closely at the colored strip below, the heat map, it becomes clear that there are 16 differently colored lines superimposed here.
 These lines are the 16 tissues (compartments) of the Bühlmann model: the fastest tissue at the top, the slowest tissue at the bottom.